OliverHuston/SquishableQuest2024/README.md

 	- optimize pathfinding, move display

 ## Known Bugs
+	- unusual paths generated when moving around an ENEMY character; the move expense seems nonetheless to be accurate?

+## Old Bugs
 	- sometimes, character will rotate but not move and remains frozen; location updates, but IEnumeratior MoveAnimation apparently never ends
 	- Sometimes moving to an exit cell does not trigger room open?